 2a.
 If you’re using Photoshop Elements, temporarily turn off all the adjustment layers above the new layer.
 Then choose your Clone Tool and make sure “Sample All Layers” is checked in the Options Bar:

 2b.
 If you’re using Photoshop, you don’t need to turn off any layers.
 Just choose your Clone Tool, and make sure “Sample: Current and below” is selected in the Options Bar:

 3. It’s easy.
-Just clone nearby good color over the problem area.
+Just clone nearby good colour over the problem area.
 Like magic, the problem will disappear as you clone:

 Note: You don’t have to clone.
-In cases where there is a long area of exactly the same color required, it might be easier to sample that color with the eyedropper tool, then paint with the brush tool.
+In cases where there is a long area of exactly the same colour required, it might be easier to sample that colour with the eyedropper tool, then paint with the brush tool.
 Whatever suits you.